 - 1/2 tsp brown mustard seeds

-- few slices of a fresh red or green chili
+- few slices of a fresh red or a whole dried red chili

-- Put all of the ingredients in a slow cooker.
+- Put all of the ingredients for the dal except the salt in the slow cooker.

 - Cook for 6-8 hours on low.

 - Stir in salt.